Domald-d/Linux-Lokaverkefni/README.md

-  now on the clients we will install the openssh-client and create a RSA key and do the following ssh-copy-id server1@192.168.100.10 and we will get this
+  now on the clients we will install the openssh-client and create a RSA key and do the following ssh-copy-id server1@192.168.100.10 and now we can ssh to the server without the need for password

 ![Screenshot 2023-10-10 144720](https://github.com/Domald-d/Linux-Lokaverkefni/assets/78101890/38515134-3a4f-48fb-8982-cfe4857cb2b5)